 Same motif is played during a flashback episode featuring Aang's predecessor, Avatar Roku, describing the amazing power he became master over when he learned all the bending arts.

-Optimus Prime of Transformers Generation 1 still has "The Touch" in "The Return of Optimus Prime" when he opens up the Matrix of Leadership to wipe out the Hate Plague.
+Optimus in a post-movie The Transformers episode still has "The Touch" in "The Return of Optimus Prime" when he opens up the Matrix of Leadership to wipe out the Hate Plague.
 His eventual successor, Ginrai, gets the rather cool "Don't Cry".

 In Thundercats, Lion-O got to trigger his own theme music when he powered up the Sword of Omens.
 Ta-ta-TAA!
 And not only did he get to start kicking ass, but all the other Thundercats, no matter where or how captured/restrained they were, could see the Lion-signal, hear the roar, and naturally break free.